GreenAI-Uppa/GreenAI-Uppa.github.io/acml_competition.md

 - a two page description of your method.
 The winners will present their approach at the workshop in a 5 minutes presentation.

-The website will be updated with a link to a submission procedure later this month.

 #### Important dates (UTC)